tnahs/readstor/README.md

 ## Version Support

 Apple Books' database schema can change with any update.
 The following versions have been verified as working.
-This is an ever growing list, if a version isn't listed, it doesn't necessarily mean it isn't supported.
+This is an ever-growing list, if a version isn't listed, it doesn't necessarily mean it isn't supported.

+- macOS Ventura 13.x
+  - Apple Books 5.0
 - macOS Monterey 12.x
   - Apple Books 4.4
   - Apple Books 4.2